lutzer/ofxLeapTouch/README.md

 --------

 * setup a touch sensitive area
-* emit ofTouchEvents if a finger enteres or leaves the sensitive area or moves inside
+* emit ofTouchEvents if a finger enteres or leaves the touch  area or moves inside

 dependencies
 ------------